 Figures of speech are very similar to idioms but are easier to spot.
-A figure of speech is an expression that compares one object or statement with another to enlighten or illustrate an idea being communicated.15 In our book on hermeneutics, co-authored with Craig Keener, we identified 13 figures of speech used in the Bible.16Samples include:
+A figure of speech is an expression that compares one object or statement with another to enlighten or illustrate an idea being communicated.
+In our book on hermeneutics, co-authored with Craig Keener, we identified 12 figures of speech used in the Bible.
+A sample includes: